Overview of management and APIs

 - Fully segregated divisions with single centralized global security operations teams

-- Microsoft Defender ATP APIs
+- Microsoft Defender for Endpoint APIs

 - Raw data streaming API